Guinness AIM EIS

 Whilst the reporting standards required for AIM are not as rigorous as the main market, investors may have increased transparency on the underlying company performance as against unquoted EIS businesses.

 AIM businesses that qualify for EIS tend to be newly listed.
 Those that are successful can offer good growth prospects for investors – remember though that many don’t work out so well.

 The flipside to having price validation and live pricing is that market sentiment and factors could go against EIS investors.
 Their investment is vulnerable to this sentiment and the associated volatility.

 Unquoted EIS investments are less tied to the markets.
 Their investment managers typically have a greater say in the running of the business.
 They will take board seats or non-executive roles.
 Managers of AIM shares tend to take a less active role.

 This is the only specific AIM EIS fund currently available.
-It is a higher-risk, more volatile portfolio, aiming for higher returns.
-AIM has been a mixed market ever since it launched over 20 years ago, however amongst the poor-quality companies there are also some gems.
+AIM has been a mixed market ever since it launched over two decades ago, however amongst the poor-quality companies there are also some gems.
 Mr Martin Smith seeks to find these but so do many other AIM managers.
-Performance of the existing three Guinness AIM EIS portfolios is encouraging, but share prices could be more volatile than more established AIM listed stocks and could be exacerbated by a market downturn.
-The deferred fees mean growth potential is maximised, but there are of course no guarantees, and the performance to date is not a guide to what might happen in the future.
+The fees are deferred until exit, which can help maximise returns: please note however the performance fee kicks in at a low hurdle of £1.